The Many Images of The Black and White Forest

 Now that the photography portion of my project, The Black and White Forest, is done all I have to do is sift through the thousands of images to find a few that are worthy of being the Chosen Ones.

 I hate this part.
-Stanley Kubrick once called the process of making a film a “slog” and at this point in any project I know what he meant.
-The first cut is easy—just delete anything that is obviously worthless: The times I dropped the camera, had the focus on manual when you thought it was on auto, the times I wanted the flash to fire but it didn’t, the times I thought the camera was malfunctioning and so I shot twenty images of my feet standing n the Mojave sand.
+Stanley Kubrick once called the process of making a film a “slog” and at this point in any project, I know what he meant.
+The first cut is easy—just delete anything that is obviously worthless: The times I dropped the camera, had the focus on manual when you thought it was on auto, the times I wanted the flash to fire but it didn’t, the times I thought the camera was malfunctioning and so I shot twenty images of my feet standing in the Mojave sand.

 I can sort of bang away here, going quite quickly (because the rejects are so obvious) but I still need to pay attention—and do this task only with software that has some sort of undo or recovery function in case I delete something by accident.
 Every once in a while a “bad” photo will show great promise, some new idea stumbled upon.
 Sometimes that very photograph is a candidate for the final selection and sometimes it points the way toward something new.
 A lot of good things happen when you pay attention.